neelborooah/ze-game/README.md

 3. RandomColor.js for the wonderful colors in the grid.

-4. Bootstrap and JQeury because I am lazy.
+4. Bootstrap and jQuery because I am lazy.

 Technologies used on the server: